liguowang/CrossMap/docs/index.rst

 Release history
 ===================

+**07/21/2023: Release version 0.6.4**

+1. Fix bug when the sequence in BAM file is represented as "*"
+2. Change code style

 **07/12/2022: Release version 0.6.4**

 1. Fix bug when the input bigwig file does not have coverage signal for some chromosomes.